-For your consideration: on the one hand, a second or third wave isn’t a ‘global’ thing. a second wave will (or will not) occur localized, in certain regions or countries.
+For your consideration: on the one hand, a second or third wave isn’t a ‘global’ thing, striking with similar strength in all countries.
+A second wave will occur localized, in certain regions or countries.
 Dependent on the measures taking in your region, a second wave may well be avoidable.
 A lot depends on YOUR behavior – see my blogpost “Corona.
 How all of us can help to stop this Pandemic in its tracks.”
-I keep on repeating this like a broken record: protect yourself and others by following the guidance to the letter.
+I keep on repeating this like a broken record: protect yourself and others by following the guidance.
 Guidelines may well differ from country to country, from state to state or province to province.
 Optimized and flexible responses are crucial, adapted to the local situation (which may include regional social behavior: an American living in the Rocky Mountains will behave differently than an Egyptian in Cairo).

-However, a second wave isn’t just local, it also depends on other nations.
-As I pen these words, without a doubt the situations in e.g. Brasil, Russia or Africa are very worrisome.
-Example: Brasil: today (according to Worldometers) it officially had 87,187 cases and 6006 deaths.
+However, a second wave also depends on other nations.
+Why?
+As I pen these words, without a doubt the situations in e.g. Brazil, Russia or Africa are very worrisome.
+Example: Brazil: as I write these words (according to Worldometers) it officially had 87,187 cases and 6006 deaths.
 A high number by itself, not surprising with a president that reacted to the health crisis with a disgusting “So what?“.
 Unofficially, Brazil likely has 12 times more coronavirus cases than official count.
-Certainly, any country can block all travel from such states, and that is probably a good thing to do.
+Certainly, any country can block all travel from such countries, and that is probably a good thing to do.
 But NO border is water tight!
 If the pandemic rages through Latin America, Russia and Africa, we will be affected by it, both from a healthcare and economic perspective.

-Here a selection of links that I found very compelling:
+Here a selection of links that I found interesting: